 Note: Depending on your Admin’s configuration, object, field, and section labels, lifecycle states, and workflows may differ from the general information on this page.
 Refer to your organization’s business processes for guidance.

-About the Document Intake Panel
+About the Document Intake Highlighter

-The Document Intake panel is available on the Doc Info page of Adverse Event Report documents.
-The panel includes sections and fields that map to Inbox Item sections and fields.
-As you review data in the document, you can populate fields with content in the source document manually or using the highlight annotation tool, which adds sticky comment annotations so you can easily trace how field values map to the data in the document.
+When you access the panel on a document not yet associated with an Inbox Item, you can immediately begin populating field values.
+For documents already associated with an Inbox Item, you will see the summary view.
 After populating values in the panel, Vault generates an Inbox Item mapped to the values you sourced from the document.
 Any time you save changes to the values on a document or Inbox Item, Vault updates the corresponding record or document with the new values.
 If the generated Inbox Item meets all criteria to promote it to a Case, you can do so directly from the panel’s summary view.
 You can access the associated Inbox Item and Case from the Case section of the Document Information panel.

-You can access the Document Intake panel by selecting the Document Intake () icon on the Doc Info page of Adverse Event Report classified documents of the following supported file formats:
+You can use the Document Intake Highlighter on the following supported file formats:

 - Electronic Mail File